Pro:Voke Touch of Silver Shampoo & Conditioner

 I use the Touch of Silver Brightening Shampoo and Colour Care Conditioner, because the Brightening conditioner is NOT vegan (it contains lanolin, which is certainly not the worst animal product you could find in your shower, but I avoid them all as a blanket rule).
 I was quite besotted, if I’m honest.

 It says on the bottle only to use the Touch of Silver Brightening Shampoo once per week rather than every wash, but did I listen?
 No sir-ee.
 Obviously.
-I wanted to make sure I was rid of that awful orange for good, using it every single time I washed my hair, and all of a sudden my hair was drier than ever.
-This shampoo is great for a quick-fix, but as a long-term solution I’m not so sure.
+I wanted to make sure I was rid of that awful orange for good, using it every single time I washed my hair.
+Cue, really dry hair.

 I eventually started using it every three washes (ish), and although I don’t think it’s doing my hair any lasting damage, it does feel more brittle in the day after I use it.
-I tried following it up with a super nourishing conditioner (namely, Veganese by Lush), which helped a bit, but I have recently found myself reluctant to use it.
+I tried following it up with a super nourishing conditioner, which helps a little, but I have recently found myself reluctant to use it.
 This is partly because my roots have grown out so much I’m barely blonde anymore…

 One thing I absolutely adored about this range was the smell.
-Oh the smell.
 It honestly makes you smell as though you’ve just stepped out of a salon every single time.
 I’m complimented on it every time I use it, and smelling great is one of my favourite things.

 Pro:Voke have a fairly long statement on their website which assures they comply with EU animal testing laws, which includes ensuring that their raw ingredients aren’t tested on animals.
-It also states that they don’t export to China!
-Woop.
-Right below, it states that all of the products are suitable for vegetarians, and a short list of the products unsuitable for vegans, which I found a bit backwards.
-I’ll copy both statements and leave them underneath, but to break it down, I’ve flipped it around and created a short list of the products they make which ARE suitable for vegans:
+It also states that they don’t export to China, which makes me fairly confident that Pro:Voke are a cruelty free brand.
+Right below, it states that all of their products are suitable for vegetarians, and a short list of the products unsuitable for vegans, which I found a bit backwards.
+I’ll copy both statements and leave them underneath, but to break it down, I’ve flipped it around and created a short list of their products which ARE suitable for vegans:

 - Brightening Shampoo